praeclarum/spec3/README.md

 Individual radiances can be computed at any wavelength (within the bounds of 348nm to 760nm) using linear interpolation.
-This means that the color space can represent any color in the visible spectrum along with any UV and IR "colors" in a 0-bounded 412nm window by tracking a wavelength offset.
+This means that the color space can represent any color in the visible spectrum.
+It can also represent UV and IR 0-bounded 412nm-wide spectra by tracking a wavelength offset.

-The wavelengths were chosen as a balance between information loss and avoiding spectra with negative values.
-Negative values are physically unreal and can be safely clipped away.
+The wavelengths were chosen as a balance between information loss and avoiding negative spectra when converting from RGB and XYZ color spaces.
+(Negative values in SPEC3 are physically unreal and can be safely clipped away.)

 Because the color space of SPEC3 directly measures energy, addition of colors is simple vector addition.
 Because the energies